Oil and Gas Terms Beginning with “D” — Page 5

 A material used in a capacitor to store a charge from an applied electrical field.
 A pure dielectric does not conduct electricity.
 Read more →

-The resistivity of the formation derived by combining the attenuation and phase shift of a propagation resistivity measurement.
-Common practice is to transform attenuation and phase shift independently to resistivity,… Read more →
+Dielectric resistivity is the formation resistivity value derived by combining the two independent measurements — signal attenuation and phase shift — produced by a propagation resistivity tool as it transmits… Read more →

 The spontaneous potential (SP) measured between two electrodes placed close together in the borehole, as opposed to the normal SP, which is measured with one electrode in the borehole and one at surface.
 Read more →

-A phenomenon that occurs after the deposition of some sediments such that different parts of the sedimentary accumulation develop different degrees of porosity or settle unevenly during burial beneath successive layers… Read more →
+Differential compaction is a sedimentary basin process that occurs after the deposition of sediments, where different parts of a sedimentary accumulation develop different degrees of porosity reduction or settle… Read more →

 What Is Differential Sticking?
 Differential sticking occurs when a stationary drill pipe , drill collar , or bottomhole assembly (BHA) becomes embedded in the filter cake deposited on a permeable formation wall, held in… Read more →